YargKlnc/Mars-Weather-News/README.md

 This work consists of two parts:

-** Part 1: Scrape titles and preview text from Mars news articles
+** Part 1: Scraping titles and preview text from Mars news articles

-** Part 2: Scrape and analysis of Mars weather data
+** Part 2: Scraping and analysis of Mars weather data

 ======================================================================

-**Part 1: ScrapedTitles and Preview Text from Mars News:**
+**Part 1: Scraping Titles and Preview Text from Mars News:**

 - Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup)